Minimum 3 nights stay

 10. Café Rouge

-Another thing that should be on your list of things to do in St Albans is explore your dining options as well.
-Café Rouge is one of the popular restaurants in town, a beautiful bistro that is perfectly situated in between visiting sights of St Albans has to offer.
+Café Rouge is a very popular restaurants in town, a beautiful bistro that is perfectly situated in between visiting sights of St Albans has to offer.
 Café Rouge is a perfect stop for any time of the day, they will have any dish to suit your mood – from steak and fries to bouef bourguignon to vegan options.
 With a classic French menu with a contemporary twist for food options.
 Café Rouge makes a perfect spot to grab a coffee, a quick bite while on the go, or make a motive to enjoy a longer stay – they accommodate for all types of visits.

 Location: 29 Holywell Hill, St Albans, South East, AL1 1HD